(This post picks up from another, Mbeki's AIDS Legacy and Ours)

 their profession.

-The thrust of the mini-skirt-memo was to assure readers that the newspaper's six week investigation on Frere's infant deaths was wrong, statistically spurious, not to be believed.
-The piece set to sooth the potentially volatile public, but also outlined in so many words the political confines that frame the president's stance on AIDS and emphasized his steadfast commitment to a neoliberal economic agenda.
+The thrust of the mini-skirt-memo seemed to be an attempt to assure readers that the newspaper's six week investigation on Frere's infant deaths was wrong, statistically spurious, and not to be believed.
+The piece set to sooth the potentially volatile public, but also outlined in so many words the political confines that trademark the president's stance on AIDS.
+Part of that was Mbeki's steadfast commitment to a neoliberal economic agenda.

 Places of Death

-The safari goers and international investors chauffeured to the shinier places can't necessarily know of the economic disparities in Africa, acutely visible in the differences between public and private health systems, even more apparent to anyone who falls ill and enters a public hospital on the Eastern Cape.
 Phyllis Ntantala, a former professor of History and English in the U.S., wrote about the Eastern Cape hospital conditions in 2006.
-The 80 year old woman, who lives in the United States but grew up in the Eastern Cape, South Africa, was rushed to the hospital when she collapsed visiting her family in South Africa.
+The 80 year old woman, who lives in the United States but grew up in the Eastern Cape, South Africa, was rushed to the hospital when she collapsed while visiting her family in South Africa.
 She documented the hazards of public hospital admission in an essay titled "Places of Death, not Life".

 "I was stripped and lay naked in bed under an obviously used sheet for two days until a member of my family managed to bring me some night clothes.
 In all my 80-plus years I have never felt as insulted as I did for those two days and nights lying naked in that bed."